GlitchyZorua/nut-buster-source-code/README.md

 # nut-buster-source-code
-game delated due shitty code (not by me)
+game delayed due shitty code (not by me)